kekyo/Epoxy/README.md

 });
 ```

-The generic argument of `CommandFactory.Create<T>` is the second argument of the event (usually a class that inherits from EventArgs).
+The generic argument of `Command.Factory.Create<T>` is the second argument of the event (usually a class that inherits from EventArgs).
 Non-generic methods can also be used when event arguments are not required.

 TIP 1: In WPF, UWP, and Xamarin Forms, you can use `Behavior` and `Trigger` to achieve the same thing.